 This phone marks the company’s territory inside the base under Rs 10,000 segment.
 These types of smartphones mean a lot to new starters and converting feature phone users to smartphone owners.

+Customers with old Samsung phone can exchange their old models in new service named Arkophone.
+The Arkophone exchange service helps to get the best value for old models and buy new ones.
 If you want our recommendation, these are the devices we suggest for you to pick up.

 - Samsung Galaxy S10+ (Top of the line phone people who want best and latest)